Your health and welfare is very important to us and we want you to feel safe throughout your volunteering experience with us.

 Historical building and grounds throughout so wheelchair access is limited but possible in the reception area.

-For the mill operation and grounds maintenance, physical capability is essential.
+For the mill operation, buildings and grounds maintenance, physical capability is essential.